acallejasp/fdsw-github/site/content/docs/5.3/getting-started/javascript.md

 const modal1 = new bootstrap.Modal(myModalEl, configObject) // initialized with no keyboard
 ```

-If you'd like to get a particular plugin instance, each plugin exposes a `getInstance` method.
+If you'd like to get a particular plugin instance, each plugin experienciaoses a `getInstance` method.
 For example, to retrieve an instance directly from an element:

 ```js
 bootstrap.Popover.getInstance(myPopoverEl)